exwm/yt_clipper/readme.md

   - Add crop resolution to markers .json data.
   - Automatically detect and fix mismatch of crop resolution and video resolution.
   - Add two-pass encoding option, enabled with `--two-pass` or `-tp`.
 Disabled by default.
-  - Add target max bitrate option for constrained quality mode using `--target-max-bitrate <bitrate>` or `-b <bitrate>` where bitrate is in kilobits/s.
+  - Add target max bitrate option for constrained quality mode using `-b <bitrate>` where bitrate is in kb/s.
 - v0.0.70:
   - Fix speed multipliers (slowdowns) being saved as string values instead of numbers in Firefox.
   - Add visual clarity to default settings editor and marker pair settings editor.
 Add more flash messages, primarily for toggleable features.